rapid7/metasploit-framework/documentation/modules/post/windows/gather/credentials/foxmail.md

 ## Verification Steps

-  1. Download the latest installer of Foxmail.
+  1. Download and install Foxmail package from the official website: https://foxmail.com/win/en.
-  2. Use foxmail to login email server.
+  2. Use FoxMail to log into a mail server.
   3. Remember to save the account password.
   4. Get a `meterpreter` session on a Windows host.
   5. Do: ```run post/windows/gather/credentials/foxmail```